pdw-git/express-k8s-demo/README.md

 >rm csr.pem

-The default configuration is to no use https with self signed certificates.
+The default configuration is not to use encryption.
+However self signed certificates can be used to explore deployment and use of apps secured by keys and certificates.
 If slef signed certificates are used this will mean that any browser or API testing tools need to disable certificate verification.
 Most tools will block access because the signing request was self created.

 ## Running the application with npm

-The default is to deploy this application with Docker compose but to run this with nodejs locally do the following.
+The default is to deploy this application with docker-compose but to run this with nodejs locally do the following.

 This application requires a mongo db, to enable the application to run successfully install Mongo locally: